amastikbay/experience/README.md

 ## 📌 Overview

-This project is a summary of a real-world analytics task done on the job with clients, specifically football clubs such as **Serie A/B FC**.
+This project is a summary of a real-world analytics task done on the job with clients, specifically football clubs such as **Venezia and Palermo**.

-The focus is on **corner kick analysis** using SQL (Redash), Python (Jupyter Notebooks), and BI (Tableau).
+The focus is on **corner kick analysis** using SQL (Redash), Python (Jupyter Notebooks), and BI tool (Tableau).

 The goal is to provide actionable insights to account manager & staff based on match events data.